Ryuzii/ryuzii-riffy/README.md

 # Riffy

-A next-generation Lavalink client for Node.JS, designed to be powerful, reliable, and extensible—now with advanced diagnostics, plugin system, and developer experience features.
+A next-generation Lavalink client for Node.JS, designed to be powerful, reliable, and extensible — now with advanced diagnostics, plugin system, and developer experience features.
 Compatible with all Discord libraries (discord.js, Eris, etc.).

 ---